otago-polytechnic-bit-courses/ID721001-mobile-application-development/02-android-overview/README.md

 <hr />

 ### Activity ✏️
-Research & answer the following:
+On the provided piece of A4 paper, research & answer the following:
-1. Explain what a `ViewGroup` is & provide three examples of a `ViewGroup` object.
+- Explain what a `ViewGroup` is & provide three examples of a `ViewGroup` object.
-2. Explain what a `View` is & provide three examples of a `View` object.
+- Explain what a `View` is & provide three examples of a `View` object.

 <hr />